Go back to NTATV main page

 Optimizing the Boot Speed

 When you are booting into Windows, you'll notice a 40-50 second black screen before the NTATV logo appears on the screen.
 This is because the Windows HDD is not set as the default boot device in the Apple TV's EFI firmware.
-To fix this, reset the NVRAM by holding Command-Option-P-R on an attached USB keyboard (must be a wired keyboard, NOT a keyboard connected with a 2.4GHz dongle or Bluetooth) for 50 seconds right after plugging in the Apple TV.
+To fix this, reset the NVRAM by holding Command-Option-P-R on an attached USB keyboard (must be a wired keyboard, NOT a keyboard connected with a 2.4GHz dongle) for 50 seconds right after plugging in the Apple TV.
 The boot speed should be reduced by about 30 seconds once this is done.

 Resizing the Windows Installation